wasp-lang/wasp/web/docs/project/server-config.md

 - #### `middlewareConfigFn: ServerImport`

   The import statement to an Express middleware config function.
 This is a global modification affecting all operations and APIs.
-See [Configuring Middleware](/docs/advanced/middleware-config#1-customize-global-middleware).
+See more in the [configuring middleware section](/docs/advanced/middleware-config#1-customize-global-middleware).